movermeyer/redmine-releasedate/README.rst

 Upon finishing deploy job, jenkins creates a git tag, so it can track commits that refer to the build.
 We can use these tags to track which tickets were deployed.
+Date of deploy is stored in custom field of each ticket that was mentioned in commit.
+A comment is left for every ticket in release as well for readability.

 Installation
 ------------